Forces of the Abyss - Tactica Demonica

 Lower Abyssals

-Goblins with Regenerate*.* Regiments are your cheapest unlock, but Hordes have value as a big block of chaff to protect your heavy hitters until they engage.
+Goblins with Regenerate.
+Regiments are your cheapest unlock, but Hordes have value as a big block of chaff to protect your heavy hitters until they engage.
+Either way, don’t expect them to do much damage.
+Even giving them two-handed weapons grants a minimal improvement in killing power.
 Regenerating after a Withdraw to keep them useful seems especially good.

-A Horde will also be VERY hard to put down without a decent combat unit, so they might be handy for guarding isolated objectives from annoying flyers and the like.
+A Horde will also be VERY hard to put down without a decent combat unit, so they might be handy for guarding isolated objectives.
+As a front line unit to absorb initial charges, it might be worth adding a Crystal Pendant of Retribution.
+The resulting damage on whatever unit/s wipe them out will soften them up for your hard hitters!

 Troops could potentially function as an alternative to Imps for expendable chaff… if you don’t need the Ht 1 of the Imps and are willing to pay 10pts for the questionable increase in survival.
 In other words, just take the Imps